NeuralStorm/Behavioral-Control-Programs/Primate_Joystick_Pull/readme.md

 ---
 ### `Time Out`

-A blank screen will be displayed for `Time Out` seconds after the negative image and sound are played.
+If trial is not successful a blank screen will be displayed for `Time Out` seconds after the negative image and sound are played.
 If set to 0 no blank screen will be displayed before the next trial

 ---
 ### `Inter Trial Time`